Chris Stokes (footballer): Bury

 After three years at Coventry in which he helped the club to promotion and the 2016–17 EFL Trophy, he joined Bury on a free transfer on 16 July 2018, signing a two-year contract with the Shakers.

 Stokes helped Bury secure promotion to league 1 finishing 2nd in the league 2 table during the 2018-2019 season, making it back to back league 1 promotion for Stokes.

 Stevenage

 Stokes left Bury on 2 July 2019 to join Stevenage.

 During his short spell at Stevenage Stokes helped keep 11 clean sheets in the 30 games he started.

 Forest Green Rovers (2nd spell)

 On 31 January 2020, Stokes re-joined Forest Green Rovers on a short-term deal.

-Stokes' slotted straight into the team starting every league game before the season came to a premature end due to the global pandemic Covid-19 in March 2020, this was following an impressive display away at Swindon where Forest Green toppled the league two leaders, coming away with a deserved 0-2 victory and Stokes earning Man of the Match.
+Stokes' slotted straight into the team starting every league game before the season came to a premature end due to the global pandemic COVID-19 in March 2020, this was following an impressive display away at Swindon where Forest Green toppled the league two leaders, coming away with a deserved 0-2 victory and Stokes earning Man of the Match.
 He was released by Forest Green at the end of the 2020-21 season.

 Kilmarnock

 In June 2021, Stokes signed a two-year contract with Scottish Championship side Kilmarnock.

+Stokes won promotion to the Scottish premier league as captain.

+Morecambe

+Following his release from Kilmarnock, Stokes returned to England, signing for Morecambe in June 2023.

+Barrow

+On 5 August 2024, Stokes joined League Two side Barrow on an initial five-month deal.

+AFC Fylde

+On 10 January 2025, Stokes joined National League side AFC Fylde on a short-term deal until the end of the season with an option to extend.